 Creating simple systems like this one for menu-planning, laundry, and paperwork will help your home run more smoothly.
 Take a little time to plan ahead and your grocery budget will also thank you for it!

 Sarah Mueller believes that outer order contributes to inner calm!
-She’s a sometimes frazzled mom to 4 boys in PA, encourager to moms everywhere, and author of Step-by-Step Decluttering.
+She’s a sometimes frazzled mom to 4 boys in PA and encourager to moms everywhere.